Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Conclusions

 There are several directions in which this work could be extended or generalized.
 First, we worked to leading order in mass ratio and in post-Newtonian order for all aspects of the evolution equations for the inspiral, but higher-order calculations would be necessary for modeling these systems at the accuracy required for LISA data analysis.
 Second, we assumed that the secondary always follows a quasicircular orbit about the primary; depending on its formation scenario, an IMRI could have nonzero eccentricity.
-The effects of eccentricity have been considered in~\cite{Kavanagh:2024lgq}, though not for the initial densities considered in this work.
+The effects of eccentricity have been considered in~\cite{Karydas:2024fcn,Kavanagh:2024lgq}, though not for the initial densities considered in this work.
+While Fig.~14 of~\cite{Karydas:2024fcn} showed that the dephasing for eccentricities below roughly 0.7 were qualitatively similar to the circular case, it would be useful to verify that this continues to hold for initial data with a cutoff in angular momentum.
 Third, we assumed that the primary remained in the center of the dark-matter spike at all times.
 At leading order in the mass ratio, the center of mass of the system coincides with the primary's position, but at subleading order, it does not.
 How the primary moves with respect to the center of the dark-matter distribution would also be interesting to incorporate.
 Following a first-generation merger, the resulting black hole (which would serve as the primary for the second-generation merger) would experience a gravitational-wave recoil (a ``kick'') with a speed that is proportional to the mass ratio of the system.
 This could also displace the primary from the center of the dark-matter density, and depending on the relaxation time, the second-generation merger could be affected by this.
 Any such effects would be largest for the least-extreme mass-ratio IMRIs.

 Fourth, there has been recent work~\cite{Mukherjee:2023lzn,Kavanagh:2024lgq} which indicated that there are other dynamical processes that affect the evolution of the IMRI and the dark matter.
 Specifically, Ref.~\cite{Kavanagh:2024lgq} showed how the time-changing perturbing potential from the secondary as it orbits induces some ``stirring'' of the dark matter, which aids in redistributing energy within the spike.
 Also, Ref.~\cite{Mukherjee:2023lzn} found that the effects of precession and bulk rotation of the spike can accelerate the inspiral, which could come from the transfer of angular momentum between the IMRI and dark matter.
 Although it was argued in~\cite{Kavanagh:2020cfn} that the angular momentum transferred to the dark-matter distribution would not significantly modify the evolution of these systems, it is worth revisiting this in light of the results in~\cite{Mukherjee:2023lzn,Kavanagh:2024lgq}.
 Transfer of angular momentum could provide a new channel for additional accretion onto the primary during the inspiral, if these processes decrease the angular momentum of dark matter particles below the minimum value.
 Investigating these effects in more detail could serve as the bases for future works.